Freeman School of Business

-The A. B. Freeman School of Business is the business school of Tulane University, located in New Orleans, in the U.S. state of Louisiana.
-The school offers undergraduate programs, a full-time MBA program and other master's programs, a doctoral program, and executive education.
+The A. B. Freeman School of Business is the business school of Tulane University, a private university in New Orleans, Louisiana, United States.

+The Freeman School of Business offers undergraduate programs, a full-time MBA program and other master's programs, a doctoral program, and executive education.
 It was a charter member of the Association to Advance Collegiate Schools of Business in 1916.

-The school is known in the finance community as the publisher of Burkenroad Reports, and is regularly ranked among the top schools in finance.
-Additionally, Entrepreneur Magazine has ranked the Freeman School among the top twenty schools for entrepreneurship, giving the school a ranking of No. 4 in 2009.
-In 2018, the Freeman School's MBA program was ranked 46th in the nation by Bloomberg Businessweek and the undergraduate program was ranked 44th by U.S. News & World Report.
+The school was named in honor of A. B. Freeman, a former chairman of the Louisiana Coca-Cola Bottling Co. and a prominent New Orleans philanthropist.
+The school is known in the finance community as the publisher of Burkenroad Reports.

 The school's main location, in the center of Tulane's Uptown New Orleans campus, is across a pedestrian thoroughfare (McAlister Place) from the university's student center.
-The school was named in honor of A. B. Freeman, a former chairman of the Louisiana Coca-Cola Bottling Co. and a prominent New Orleans philanthropist.

 History

 In 1914, Tulane University's business school was founded as the College of Commerce and Business Administration.
 Two years later, the school became one of the fourteen founding members of the American Assembly of Collegiate Schools of Business (AACSB), the nation's leading accrediting body for business schools.
 In 1940, the school began offering the Master of Business Administration program.
-The Doctor of Philosophy program began in 1976, and the Executive MBA program began in 1983.
+The Doctor of Philosophy program began in 1976, the Executive MBA program began in 1983, and the Online MBA began in 2023.

 In 1986, the school moved from Norman Mayer Memorial Hall, one of the oldest buildings on Tulane's campus, to Goldring/Woldenberg Hall.
 In 2018, a renovation and addition was completed, making it the Goldring/Woldenberg Business Complex (GWBC).